pingcap/docs-tidb-operator/README.md

 # TiDB in Kubernetes Documentation

-This repository stores all the source files of TiDB in Kubernetes documentation.
+This repository stores all the source files of [TiDB in Kubernetes documentation](https://pingcap.com/docs/tidb-in-kubernetes/stable/) at the PingCAP website.
 That is, the documentation for [TiDB Operator](https://github.com/pingcap/tidb-operator).

 - `en`: [documentation in English](/en/TOC.md)
 - `zh`: [documentation in Chinese](/zh/TOC.md)

 ## Documentation versions

-Currently, we maintain the following three versions of documentation, each with a separate branch:
+Currently, we maintain the following versions for TiDB in Kubernetes documentation, each with a separate branch:

 | Branch name | Version description |
 | :--- | :-- |